Our Early Education Programs

-At SOMACC, we believe that all children are intelligent, strong, curious, resilient, capable, full of wonder and knowledge, and full of potential.
-They are active learners who can construct their own experiences and theories, test their hypotheses during play and social interactions, and express their exploration and learning process in a variety of languages.
+At SOMACC, we believe that all children are intelligent, strong, curious, resilient, capable, and full of wonder and potential.
+We view children as active learners who construct knowledge through their own experiences—developing theories, testing ideas through play, engaging in social interactions, and exploring the world through hands-on activities.
+They express their learning in a variety of creative and meaningful ways.

 Resource for Infant Educarers (RIE) Basic Principles